A message from Stephen Hayden, MD, FAAEM

 I am proud to be part of this exciting new program.
 It is a privilege to tell you about our exceptional training and I invite you to explore our website to learn more about us.
 What you will get at UHS SoCal MEC is amazing hands-on experience in community emergency care, and the highest level training in evidence-based emergency medicine.
 Being a new program, we are looking for residents who want to assist us in shaping and developing the program while getting outstanding clinical training.
 We are responsive to feedback and want to include our residents in decisions that affect their education.

-Residents rotate at Temecula Valley Hospital, Rancho Springs Medical Center and Inland Valley Medical Center, three facilities recognized for quality of care and patient safety.
+Residents rotate at Temecula Valley Hospital, Southwest Healthcare Rancho Springs Hospital and Southwest Healthcare Inland Valley Hospital, three facilities recognized for quality of care and patient safety.
 Each facility gives residents the opportunity to gain the breadth of experience necessary to become superior emergency physicians.
 Temecula Valley Hospital is a regional cardiac catheterization center and stroke center; Rancho Springs specializes in the acute care of women and infants and has a dedicated pediatric emergency department; and Inland Valley is the Regional Trauma Center.
 Emergency Medicine Residents will also rotate in the Pediatric Intensive Care Unit at Rady Children’s Hospital in San Diego.

 Unique attributes of our program include: